ge0rgiajayy/ge0rgiajayy/README.md

 > *“Data is cool.
 Making it creative is better.”*

-I'm a **Junior Data Analyst** interested in the worlds of **sport, culture, music, and entertainment**.
+I'm a **Junior Data Analyst** interested in the worlds of **sport, culture, and entertainment**.
 I combine data, storytelling, and creativity to explore audiences, trends, and the stories behind the numbers.
 I'm interested in how data can be used to tell better stories and create more engaging experiences.

 I also freelance in **Production, Editing & Videography** as **Georgia Jayy**, am a huge Arsenal fan, and a music encyclopedia with a slightly unhealthy devotion to my CD collection.
 I believe personality should be shown in everything you do — which is why I spent **10,000 years** making this README.